mdw-p/Django-News-Aggregator-Bias-Checker/README.md

 quit()
 ```
-Finally, to run the program:
+Finally, to run the program, enter in the shell:
 ```
 python manage.py runserver
 ```